-6. To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies.
-In September 2018, at the invitation of the CNAO, an audit staff and I attended the 14th Assembly and the 7th Symposium of the Asian Organisation of Supreme Audit Institutions as members of the People's Republic of China Delegation.
-The events were held in Hanoi, Vietnam.
-Our staff also received visitors from the Mainland and overseas, and shared with them our audit experience.
+5. To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies.
+In September 2019, at the invitation of the National Audit Office of the People's Republic of China, an audit staff and I attended the 23rd Congress of the International Organisation of Supreme Audit Institutions held in Moscow as members of the People's Republic of China Delegation.
+In November 2019, four audit staff and I attended the 6th Guangdong-Hong Kong-Macao Audit Conference 2019 organised by the Audit Office of the Guangdong Province at Huizhou.
+Our staff also received local, Mainland and overseas visitors, and shared with them our audit experience.

-7. We shall continue to uphold our values on professionalism, probity and people, which underpin and drive our work.
+6. We shall continue to uphold our values on professionalism, probity and people, which underpin and drive our work.
 The professionalism and expertise of our audit staff are vital to the success of the Commission.
 We will strive to help our staff develop and grow as professionals to meet their full potential.
-In this regard, various training programmes (including overseas training, national studies courses and in-house seminars) are provided to all levels of audit staff.
+In this regard, various training programmes are provided to all levels of audit staff.
 We are committed to encouraging and helping our staff realise their full potential through training, learning and sharing.

-8. I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
-I would like to acknowledge with gratitude the full cooperation and assistance rendered by the auditees.
-I would also like to thank the former Director of Audit, Mr David Sun, for his valuable leadership and contributions to the Commission and wish him continued success in his future endeavours.
-Finally, I would like to express my heartfelt gratitude for the support I have received from all colleagues.
-Their hard work, dedication and professionalism have enabled the Commission to deliver quality audit services to help enhance public sector performance and accountability.
+7. I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
+I would also like to acknowledge with gratitude the full cooperation and assistance rendered by the auditees.
+Finally, I would like to express my heartfelt gratitude for the efforts made by all colleagues in rising to the challenges faced by the Audit Commission.
+Their hard work, resilience and professionalism have enabled the Commission to deliver quality audit services to help enhance public sector performance and accountability.

-John Chu, JP Director of Audit July 2019
+John Chu, JP Director of Audit September 2020